Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 ### Solving the maze

-I will explain my solution in a bit more detail the author but I did finally look at their writeup before writing my solve scripts to avoid unnecessary delays.
+I will explain my solution in a bit more detail than the author but I did finally look at their writeup before writing my solve scripts to avoid unnecessary delays.
 Having already spent many hours on this challenge, I believe this was the correct decision.
 So, how do we write a solution for this game challenge?

-Looking at the game win check again, we will see that it uses the content of the variable `when calculating the Pdf output.
+Looking at the game win check again, we will see that it uses the content of the variable `kyHu` when calculating the Pdf output.
-According to the author, they decrypt the Pdf here and from analyzing the usages of` we can see it stores the actions of the player.
+According to the author, they decrypt the Pdf here and from analyzing the usages of `kyHu` we can see it stores the actions of the player.
 Now, the only hint we have is the action limit but we can imagine the author wants the smallest possible sequence.

 But first, how do we solve the Rubik's cube with the permutations provided?
 In theory, there are multiple solutions to do this.
 The author sneakily put enemies at all the positions of lock rooms but one in the next round though and we would notice that if we'd choose the wrong one.
-However, the correct room is always the first so the odds are pretty high you would choose the correct one anyway.
+However, the correct room is always the first so the odds are pretty high that you would choose the correct one anyway.

 I then wrote a small script to calculate the required keys and when we need to pick them up.
 It turns out we will have to pick up a lot more keys in the first few rounds since they aren't available later.